Purchasing a dog is a pretty big commitment. It’s more than just a pet that may stay in its tank, or mind its own business.

 English Boodle: Before You Buy

-Before you purchase any dog, there are many factors and things that come into play to ensure happiness for both the puppy and owner.
+Before you purchase any dog, there are many factors and things that come into play to ensure happiness for both the puppy and the owner.

 There is a slew of things that either you alone, or with your family need to determine before welcoming a puppy into your household.